-A student who makes the decision to join a sport/team will be required to attend any and all scheduled activities for that team; to include scheduled contest, re-scheduled contest, practices, meetings and awards.
+A student who makes the decision to join a sport/team will be required to attend any and all scheduled activities for that team, to include scheduled contests, re-scheduled contests, practices, meetings, and awards.
 A student who makes the decision to participate in athletics must realize that the decision comes with many responsibilities and affects many people.